swcarpentry/matlab-novice-inflammation/04-func.md

 minutes: 30
 ---

+> ## Learning Objectives {.objectives}
+> * Explain a Matlab function file.
+> * Define a function that takes parameters.
+> * Test a function.
+> * Explain what a call stack is, and trace changes to the call stack as functions are called.
+> * Set default values for function parameters.
+> * Know why we should divide programs into small, single-purpose functions.

 If we only had one data set to analyze, it would probably be faster to load the file into a spreadsheet and use that to plot some simple statistics.